danialgoodwin/dev/git/git-github-cheat-sheet.md

     git commit -am "Remove file"
     git push // This is the comment that will actually remove the file from the remote repo.

+### How to create local branches from remote branches ###

+    // Assuming `interesting-branch` is the remote branch that you want local. git fetch origin interesting-branch
+    // Optional step to see that it is tracking, but not a real local branch yet: git branch -a
+    // Create the local branch from the tracking branch: git checkout --track -b interesting-branch origin/interesting-branch
+    // Now, treat the new branch normally.

 ## Intermediate Notes ##

 ### About git-add and staging ###